geefuoco/repomanager/README.md

 Your personal access token needs to have permission to delete repositories.

+___
+### Install

+Clone the repo and run `cargo build --release`.
+The script will be in the `target/release`directory with the name `repomanager`

 ##### Optional
-Move into your binary path to call from anywhere
+Move into your binary path to call the script from anywhere
 ```
 sudo cp repomanager /bin/repomanager
 ```
 ___

 #### Create a repo